Reptile Keeping and the Law FAQs

 OK – So What’s The Dangerous Wild Animals Act All About?

 The clue’s in the name – put simply, it’s an attempt to ensure public safety by keeping a whole range of potentially very dangerous animals out of the hands of people who don’t know how to look after them properly, while allowing those who do, to keep them lawfully.
-It was passed back in 1976 and has been modified a bit since them, with some animals being added to the list, while others have been removed.
-Like most law, it’s not perfect, but for the most part it seems to have been a very successful piece of legislation.
+It was passed back in 1976 and has been modified a bit since then, with some animals being added to the list, while others have been removed.
+Like most laws, it’s not perfect, but for the most part, it seems to have been a very successful piece of legislation.

-Getting a licence to keep a “dangerous” species involves an application to your local authority with a fee of around £120, an inspection of your premises to ensure they’re adequate and extensive checks to ensure you’re competent.
-Once you’ve passed all this and convinced the inspector that letting you keep your crocodile won’t endanger the lives of the rest of your town’s population, you should get your licence – but with so many wonderful reptiles to choose from that aren’t on the list, you do have to ask why bother?
+Getting a license to keep a “dangerous” species involves an application to your local authority with a fee of around £120, an inspection of your premises to ensure they’re adequate, and extensive checks to ensure you’re competent.
+Once you’ve passed all this and convinced the inspector that letting you keep your crocodile won’t endanger the lives of the rest of your town’s population, you should get your license – but with so many wonderful reptiles to choose from that aren’t on the list, you do have to ask why bother?

 Do I Need to Insure My Reptile?